 13-WEEK SERIES with Meg Agnew

 The intention of this program is to encourage a deepening of our meditation practice and, within the refuge of sangha (spiritual community), to share insights and support for living with wisdom and compassion.
-In this session we’ll begin part one of an investigation of Mindfulness, A Practical Guide to Awakening by Joseph Goldstein.
+In this session we’ll begin the second half of Mindfulness, A Practical Guide to Awakening by Joseph Goldstein.

 This is a treasured and accessible commentary on the Buddha's most comprehensive teaching, the Satipattana Sutta.
 It is said that all of the Buddha's teachings are contained in this one sutta.